linkerd/linkerd/namerd/docs/config.md

 `/delegator.json` endpoint in linkerd is served as `/dtab/delegator.json` in namerd.

-For default admin endpoints have a look at
-[linkerd's administrative interface](https://linkerd.io/config/head/linkerd/index.html#administrative-interface).
+To learn about default admin endpoints, have a look at [linkerd's administrative interface](https://linkerd.io/config/head/linkerd/index.html#administrative-interface).

 For metrics information, namerd also exposes